 I tell you this to urge you to prioritize your HVOs and make the commitment to stay on your HVO no matter what.
-In a sense, they become touchstones that will guide your decisions about whether to jump into an attractive, compelling offer, or get involved in some other time consuming activity.
+In a sense, they become touchstones that will guide your decisions about whether to jump into an attractive, compelling offer or get involved in some other time-consuming activity.

-Warren Buffett is the world’s best investor and one its richest men.
-He makes investing decisions based on what he calls opportunity cost.
+Warren Buffett is the world’s best investor and one of its richest men.
+He makes investment decisions based on what he calls opportunity cost.
 His top criteria, when determining where to invest his money, are to make sure he uses the available funds for the best opportunity.
 He asks, “What is the cost of lost opportunities if I tie my money up in this investment.”
 If you use this concept to prioritize your art marketing activities, you will continually refine your business practices resulting in greater returns for your efforts.

 So, besides urging you to take action without being perfect, I want you to have confidence you know the value of the actions you choose to take – especially what the long-term value and profit is for you.

 I will throw in one last admonition.
 When you make decisions involving partners, you need to know how much control you will have in the business.
 The less control you have in the deal, the more awareness you need of the opportunity cost.
 I’m not telling you never to partner, just carefully weigh what you will give up in lost opportunities to join.

 - How Positive Thinking and Massive Action Make Success